We're Finally Getting Names For The COVID Variants — Here's Why

 Advertisement

-Since the onset of the pandemic, the United States has seen a devastating uptick in reported hate crimes against Asian Americans, a surge researchers say is a direct result of former Twitter influencer Donald Trump's inflammatory language.
+Since the onset of the pandemic, many countries have seen a devastating uptick in reported hate crimes against Asians, a surge researchers say is a direct result of former Twitter influencer Donald Trump's inflammatory language.
 Trump frequently referred to the coronavirus "the Chinese Virus" and "the Kung Flu", even though — under his leadership — the U.S. rapidly reached a death rate over 100 times greater than China's.

 According to a March 2021 study from the American Journal of Public Health, hate crimes and anti-Asian hashtags started increasing a week after Trump first used the words "Chinese Virus" in a tweet on March 16, 2020.
 "We often see that online conversations that contain messages of hate don't stay online," Dr. John Brownstein, one of the study's authors, told ABC News.
 "Oftentimes, the conversations that take place on social media results in real world consequences."